 The Pollination Pickle is in full swing.
-Mrs Sweed, the school cook is having to experiment with low-cost food that doesn’t rely on bees to pollinate it and the price of honey has soared to £50 a jar.
+Mrs Sweed, the school cook, is having to experiment with low-cost food that doesn’t rely on bees to pollinate it and the price of honey has soared to £50 a jar.
 Melvin Meadly (AKA Bee Boy) and the school Bee Club are doing all they can to raise awareness and protect their hives from Vampire Mites.
-Then beekeepers and their hives start to disappear at the same time, that a new restaurant ‘The Tunnel House Café’ is expanding – is there a link and can Bee Boy save the day…and the bees?
+Then beekeepers and their beehives start to disappear at the same time, that a new restaurant ‘The Tunnel House Café’ is expanding – is there a link and can Bee Boy save the day…and the bees?

-As well as entertaining the reader, it also delivers some serious messages about looking after bees and how important they are to us humans in terms of pollination; and I felt myself considering this aspect carefully, when I had finished the story.
+As well as entertaining the reader, it also delivers some serious messages about looking after bees and how important they are to us humans in terms of pollination; and I felt myself considering this aspect carefully when I had finished the story.

-Copyright: Just Imagine Story Centre Ltd 2012-2019.
+Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.